freeradical13/freeradical13.github.io/index.md

 Most human enzymes act optimally at a temperature of ~37 °C / ~98.6 °F.

+##### Animal Behavior

+A stimulus transmitted from one organism to another is called a [Signal][].
+The transmission and reception of signals between organisms is called [Communication][].
+Organisms may communicate which each other through odor and taste using chemical signals called [Pheromones][].

+Animals have various behaviors that are movements in response to stimuli.
+A simple [Sign Stimulus][] may cause a behavior called a [Fixed Action Pattern][].
+Some behaviors such as fixed action patterns, pheromone signaling, etc., are approximately the same across a species and are called [Innate Behaviors][] (or Instincts).

+[Learning][] is the process of changing behavior by using [Memories][] which store informationin about experiences.
+In some species, learning called [Imprinting][] is the establishment of a long-lasting behavior in response to some organism or object during an early phase of life called the [Sensitive Period][] (or Critical Period).
+[Spatial Learning][] is learning an environment's spatial structure (e.g. memories of objects in space).
+[Associative Learning][] is learning which associates a feature of an environment (e.g. color) with some meaning (e.g. bad taste).
+[Social Learning][] is learning by observing other organisms which is a large part of what creats a [Culture][].
+The most advanced forms of learning involve [Cognition][] which is the process of Knowing using awareness, reasoning, recollection, problem solving, and judgment.

+A long-distance change in location is called [Migration][].

+[Foraging][] is food-obtaining behavior, including searching, recognition, and capture.

+In [Promiscous Mating][], no long-term bonds form between mating males and female.
+In [Monogamous Mating][], a male and a female may form a longer-term relationship.
+In [Polygamous Mating][], an individual of one sex and multiple individuals of the other sex form a longer-term relationship (in Polygyny, a single male and in Polyandry, a single female).
+[Mate-Choice Copying][] is a form of social learning in which sexual selection is partly driven by the sexual selection of other individuals.

+An individual animal's behavior is [Altruistic][] if it reduces its fitness but increases the fitness of other individuals (e.g. parents sacrificing for children).
+[Hamilton's Rule][] (natural selection favors altruism if <code>r×B &gt; C</code>) is a hypothesis that altruism is related to the benefit to the recipient (B), the cost to the altruist (C), and the coefficient of relatedness (r; the average fraction of shared genes).
+Hamilton's Rule predicts the hypothesis of [Kin Selection][] in which altruism is higher amongst relatives (Kin).
+Altruism amongst individuals that are unrelated or weakly related is called [Reciprocal Altruism][].

 #### Protists

 [Protists][] are something of a catch-all name of mostly unicellular (and some multi-cellular) eukaryotic organisms which don't fit into other kingdoms (i.e. not animals, plants, or fungi).